the Next Batch

 A bit about me

-I took a different approach to craft chocolate by intentionally staying small: I make chocolate in the exact way that drew me to it in the first place, which is to say, slow, and hands-on.
-Despite my limited-batch production, my chocolate landed on shelves around the world alongside much bigger craft makers.
+I took a different approach to craft chocolate by intentionally staying small, making chocolate for the reasons that drew me to it in the first place.
+Despite my small batch production, my chocolate landed on shelves around the world alongside much bigger craft makers.
 I’m credited as the original creator of oat milk white chocolate, my chocolate was featured in VegNews magazine, I was included in the bestselling book Bean-to-Bar Chocolate: America’s Craft Chocolate Revolution: The Origins, the Makers, and the Mind-Blowing Flavors, and food writer and author Megan Giller named me in the top 50 bean to bar craft chocolate makers in the U.S. My chocolate was used on the set of the food documentary Her Name is Chef.

 I started teaching chocolate making in 2016, and in 2020 created my online workshop, which I called The Next Batch School.